 The key to understanding gift giving and government assistance income rules is to remember that every financial gift is in essence an asset.
 Therefore, parents must plan for their family members’ finances to ensure that an individual with special needs is not disqualified from benefits should that person receive money as a gift.
 Even a small inheritance or larger cash gift can cause a disruption in benefits if it pushes a person over the asset thresholds.

-According to Tracy Miller, a benefits expert at Protected Tomorrows, Inc., the general rule is that if a gift is easy to liquidate, it is an asset.
-“For example, grandparents may opt to give savings bonds to their grandchildren to commemorate important milestones in their lives,” Miller says.
+According to Jeanine Geraci, a special needs coordinator at Protected Tomorrows, Inc., the general rule is that if a gift is easy to liquidate, it is an asset.
+“For example, grandparents may opt to give savings bonds to their grandchildren to commemorate important milestones in their lives,” Geraci says.
 “Unless handled correctly, these might be counted as income or assets by Medicaid and Social Security.”

 To best keep track of an individual’s financial situation, a family should keep a journal of all income and expenses.
 Use a basic notebook to record weekly money that has been provided for spending or for an allowance, noting it in the journal as “spending money” or “allowance.”
 You may be asked to provide this verifying information at least once a year.